Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Isoperiodic foliation of M1(1,1,-2)

-If several saddle connections shrink simultaneously, then they have the same period all along the deformation.
+If two saddle connections between \(\pto B\) and \(\pto W\) shrink simultaneously, then they must have the same relative period all along the deformation because their difference is a closed curve whose absolute period remains constant under the deformation.
+Notice that their union is a simple loop, say $\gamma$, of period zero.
 Consequently, the angles at the two singularities between them is an integer multiple of $2\pi$.
-Since conical singularities of translation surfaces of $\mathcal{H}(1,1,-2)$ have an angle of $4\pi$, at most two saddle connections can shrink simultaneously.
-Notice that their union is a simple loop, say $\gamma$, of period zero.
-In the case $\Gamma$ is not a cyclic group, then this happens only if $\gamma$ is a peripheral loop around the (unique) pole of the surface.
-In this case, the degeneration disconnects the surface into flat plane -- the domain of the pole -- and a flat torus.
-Such a degeneracy occurs only in the chamber of torus type, see Section \S\ref{sec:posleaves} for a precise definition.
-The local model of this degeneration is just a pointed disk.
-We compactify by adding a marked point.
+Since conical singularities of translation surfaces of $\mathcal{H}_1(1,1,-2)$ have an angle of $4\pi$, at most two saddle connections can shrink simultaneously.
+In the case $\Gamma$ is not a cyclic group, then this happens only if the homology class of $\gamma$ is trivial.
+In this case, the degeneration disconnects the surface into flat plane -- the polar domain -- and a flat torus.
+Such a degeneracy occurs only in the chamber of torus type, see \S\ref{sec:posleaves} for a precise definition.
+The local model of this degeneration is just a punctured disk.
+We compactify it by adding a marked point.

-For an arithmetic real leaf the picture is quite different from the above one because there is a closed simple loop $\gamma$ such that $\Gamma=\chi(\gamma)\,\mathbb{Z}$.
-If two saddle connection shrink simultaneously in such isoperiodic leaves, the torus degenerates and we get a translation surface of genus zero with a pole of order two and thus two marked points connected by a saddle connection of period $\chi(\gamma)$.
-The local model of this degeneration is also a pointed disk (because of the symmetries).
+For an arithmetic real leaf the picture is quite different from the one above, as now there are homologically nontrivial loops with period zero.
+Note that there exists a simple closed loop $\gamma$ so that $\Gamma=\chi(\gamma)\mathbb{Z}$.
+If two saddle connections shrink simultaneously in such isoperiodic leaves, the torus gets pinched and degenerates to a translation surface of genus zero with a pole of order two and two marked points connected by a saddle connection of period $\chi(\gamma)$.
+The local model of this degeneration is also a punctured disk (because of the symmetries).
 Once again, we compactify it by adding a marked point.

 Otherwise, only one saddle connection shrinks.
-Algebraically, if the two zeroes of a differential in the stratum $\mathcal{H}(1,1,-2)$ collide, then we get a differential with only one zero, that is a differential of the minimal stratum $\mathcal{H}(2,-2)$.
-Conversely, in a translation surface with a single zero of order two, we can perform a surgery called \textit{breaking up} that splits the zero into two simple zeroes connected by an arbitrarily small saddle connection, see \cite{Bo,EMZ} for details.
-This surgery consists in replacing a small disk around the zero of order two, see Figure \ref{fig:breakzer}.
+In this case, the limiting translation surface remains a torus.
+Algebraically, if the two zeros of a differential in the stratum $\mathcal{H}_1(1,1,-2)$ collide, then we get a differential with only one zero in the minimal stratum $\Omega\mathcal{M}_1(2,-2)$.
+Conversely, on a translation surface with a single zero of order two, we can perform a surgery called \textit{breaking up}, which splits the zero into two simple zeros connected by an arbitrarily small saddle connection, see \cite{Bo,EMZ} for details.
+This surgery consists of replacing a small disk around the zero of order two, see Figures \ref{fig:breakzer} and \ref{fig:splitlocmodel}.